Quodatum/xqdoca/README.md

 If  `source` or `target` are relative urls they are resolved relative to the `.xqdoca` file location.
 Additional elements can be used to control the generated outputs.
 Such as which renderers to run.
 Options not specified in the .xqdoca file are taken from [config.xqdoca](src/main/config.xqdoca)

+## XQDoc schema
+The official xqDoc site is https://xqdoc.org/ The schema is located at https://xqdoc.org/xqdoc-1.0.01132014.xsd.

+This project uses a modified schema.
+This has the following changes:
+1. `variable` elements may have `invoked` and `ref-variable` elements to capture references in varable definitions .
+2. `function` and `variable` elements may have a boolean valued `external` attribute.
+3. `import` elements may have `<at>` children

 ## Configuration